Grab this Best Summer Salad Recipe for a Picnic

 • 1/2 cup thinly sliced red onion (about 1/4 of an onion)

-• The original recipe called for heirloom tomatoes cut in 1-inch chunks.
+• The original recipe called for heirloom tomatoes cut into 1-inch chunks.
 I thought it would be easier to slice multi-colored grape tomatoes in red, yellow, and orange in half.

 • Good extra virgin olive oil